KurtisReid/social_net_api/README.md

 # social_net_api
-A small program that will mine data from facebook, and modify a the input knowledge sources of a json file
+A small program that will mine data from [College scorecard](https://catalog.data.gov/dataset/college-scorecard), and modify a the input knowledge sources of a json file